ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

 The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this client.
 The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ7aa).
 If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
-The KDC MAY respond with an AS Request Creation Hints, as defined in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}.
-Note that in this case the content format MUST be set to application/ace+cbor.
+This response MAY be an AS Request Creation Hints, as defined in Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}, in which case the content format MUST be set to application/ace+cbor.

 Additionally, the handler verifies that the node is a current member of the group.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.